gilch/hissp/README.md

 because you'll be using a language too low-level for your needs, even if it's a relatively high-level language like Python.

-Lisp is as high level as it gets.
+Lisp is as high level as it gets, because you can program in anything higher.
-You're going to need it.
-Why settle for anything less?

 ## Minimal implementation
 Hissp serves as a modular component for other projects.